MorphDiv/TeDDi_sample/Database/README.md

 See the [requirements file](requirements.txt) for the required Python libraries for running the script.
 For more information on how to install these libraries, see [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
 They must be installed to run the database aggregation pipeline.

-The actual process for parsing the corpus input data files and generating the resulting database is located in the directory [Database/clc](Database/clc) (named `clc` for "Centennial Language Corpus" because package names / libraries in Python cannot start with numerals!).
+The actual process for parsing the corpus input data files and generating the resulting database is located in the directory [clc](clc) (named `clc` for "Centennial Language Corpus" because package names / libraries in Python cannot start with numerals!).
 This directory contains a [Python package](https://packaging.python.org/overview/) that was developed for validating and aggregating the 100 LC corpus text files into a relational database.
 To assist in this process, we use [SQLAlchemy](https://www.sqlalchemy.org/), a Python SQL toolkit and [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) in our Python package.

-The database schema is encoded in the [models file](Database/clc/models.py).
+The database schema is encoded in the [models file](clc/models.py).
 This file also contains constraints on the input, so if for example a new corpus file is added in which it contains an invalid value for a metadata field, an error will be thrown when generating the database, e.g.:

 `sqlalchemy.exc.IntegrityError: (sqlite3.IntegrityError) CHECK constraint failed: file`